concrete5cojp/c5_core_override_check/readme.md

-# concrete5 Core Override Checker
+# Concrete CMS Core Override Checker

-concrete5 Core override checker is the very simple interactive tool to check if your concrete5 core directory has some overrides from concrete5 original package.
+Concrete CMS Core override checker is the very simple interactive tool to check if your Concrete CMS core directory has some overrides from concrete5 original package.

 You need to upload this shell script to the server and run it directory from server (Or download the file to run locally)